Kurudu Island

 Kurudu Island is an island which lies east of Yapen Island in Cenderawasih Bay, lying off the north coast of Papua Province of Indonesia.
-It covers an area of 21.49 km2 and had a population of 1,585 at the 2020 Census.
+It covers an area of 21.49 km2 and had a population of 1,585 at the 2020 Census; the official estimate as at mid 2023 was 1,669.
 Administratively, the island forms a district (distrik) within the Yapen Islands Regency, and is sub-divided into 8 villages (desa) of which the administrative centre is Kirimbri.
 Its inhabitants speak the Kurudu language, one of the Yapen languages.